s14321k/Interview-Qusions-markdowns/JavaBasic.md

 ### [ConcurrentModificationException / Fail-Fast and Fail-Safe]( https://www.geeksforgeeks.org/fail-fast-fail-safe-iterators-java/)

-In Java, "failsafe" and "fail-fast" are two different approaches to handling concurrent modifications to data structures, such as collections like ArrayList, HashMap, and HashSet.
+In Java, "fail-safe" and "fail-fast" are two different approaches to handling concurrent modifications to data structures, such as collections like ArrayList, HashMap, and HashSet.
 These approaches determine how the data structure behaves when one thread modifies it while another thread is iterating over it.
 Here's an explanation of both concepts:

 #### 1. Failsafe